Find A Home

 In conjunction with our program partners, our staff works with tenants who express interest and financial readiness to become homeowners.
 Current tenants are eligible and are even given priority when land trust homes become available for purchase.

-• Possess the desire to be part of the solution to create permanently affordable housing in Durham
+• Possess the desire to be part of the solution to create permanently affordable housing in Durham.

-• Maintain two years of steady employment
+• Maintain two years of steady employment or income (retirement, disability, VA, etc).

 • Earn a Credit Score of 640 or higher

-• Meet income-eligibility requirements
+• Meet income-eligibility requirements.

 The Community Empowerment Fund (CEF) offers financial services such as budgeting and 1:1 matched savings programs, and classes for DCLT tenants.
 Get in touch with them to find out how you can take advantage of their offerings!